Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 South Carolina Stats and Trends

-- In South Carolina's 10 games this year, it has four wins against the spread.

-- The Gamecocks have covered the spread twice this season when underdogs by 7.5 points or more (in four chances).
+- The Gamecocks have been underdogs by 7.5 points or more four times this year and have covered the spread twice.

-- South Carolina's games this season have gone over the point total five times in nine opportunities (55.6%).
+- South Carolina's games this season have hit the over on five of nine set point totals (55.6%).

-- South Carolina is 2-1 against the spread and 3-1 overall in games when it records more than 22.1 points.
+- When South Carolina scores more than 22.1 points, it is 2-1 against the spread and 3-1 overall.

-- When South Carolina amasses over 375.4 yards, the team is 1-1 against the spread and 3-0 overall.
+- When South Carolina totals more than 375.4 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Gamecocks have turned the ball over 12 more times (20 total) than the Tigers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.